-Line 2.-Enter amounts paid on a patronage basis to patrons in money, qualified written notices of allocation, or other property (except nonqualified written notices of allocation) if the income involved was not from patronage.
+Line 2.-Enter amounts paid on a patronage basis to patrons from non-patronage income.
+Payment may be in money, qualified written notices of allocation, or other property (except nonqualified written notices of allocation).
 The amounts must be paid during the payment period which begins on the first day of the tax year and ends on the 15th day of the 9th month after the end of the tax year in which the income was earned.

-Non-patronage income includes incidental income from sources not directly related to marketing, purchasing, or service activities of the cooperative (such as income from the lease of premises, investments, or from the sale or exchange of capital assets) and from business done with or for the U.S. Government, or any of its agencies.
+Non-patronage income includes incidental income from sources not directly related to marketing, purchasing, or service activities of the cooperative (such as income from the lease of premises, investments, or from the sale or exchange of capital assets).
+It also includes income from business done with or for the U.S. Government, or any of its agencies.

-See "Patronage dividends" below for an explanation of the term "qualified written notice of allocation."
+See "Patronage dividends" below for a definition of "qualified written notice of allocation."
 See section 1382(c)(2)(B) for deductibility of amounts paid in redemption of nonqualified written notices of allocation.